sunfishcode/wasm-reference-manual/WebAssembly.md

  - the function name, an [identifier].
  - the names of the locals in the function, an [array] of [identifiers].

+The Name section should be sequenced after any known sections.

-The Name Section doesn't change execution semantics and malformed constructs, such as out-of-bounds indices, in this section cause the section to be ignored, and don't trigger validation failures.
+The Name Section doesn't change execution semantics and malformed constructs, such as out-of-bounds indices, or the section not being after any known sections, in this section cause the section to be ignored, and don't trigger validation failures.

 > Name data is represented as an explicit section in WebAssembly, however in [text form] it may be represented as an integrated part of the syntax for